How Bed Bugs Enter Your Home

 Here are some of the ways these pests get in, as well as some advice on how to prevent them.

 We said it was unlikely, but it’s not impossible.
 This is especially the case if you bought your mattress second hand.
-It can be tempting to pick up what looks like a perfectly good mattress from outside someone’s home.
+It can be tempting to pick up what looks like a perfectly kids mattress from outside someone’s home.
 Some people would even grab one that looks ok near a dumpster.
 This is definitely not advisable.
 If it has been left outside, there are plenty of opportunities for bed bugs to make it their home—plus, chances are it was thrown away for a reason.

 Someone Else’s Mattress